Simulating gauge theories with variational quantum eigensolvers in superconducting microwave cavities

 \section{Microwave VQE for the U(1) Higgs model}

-In this section we propose and classically simulate a concrete microwave VQE protocol, that allows for the study of the U(1) Higgs theory with topological term as described in Sec.~\ref{subsec:Hamiltonian}.
+In this section we propose and classically simulate a concrete and realistic microwave VQE protocol, that allows for the study of the U(1) Higgs theory with topological term as described in Sec.~\ref{subsec:Hamiltonian}.
 As a specific application example, we show how to experimentally detect the first-order quantum phase transition that appears in the model for values of $R^2$ below the critical value $R^2_c$.
 We further discuss how future microwave-based quantum simulators can study the smoothing of the phase transition if the parameter $R^2$ approaches the critical point.
-A detailed description of the full phase diagram of the model will be given in Sec.~\ref{sec:phase_diagram}.
+As discussed in the following, below the critical point, a realistic experiment would be able to find the ground state by repeating the measurement shot up to $M=10^{7}$ times for each cost function evaluation, leading to VQE computation time of up to few hours.
+On the other hand, closer to the critical point the noisy measurement is more of an issue and the proposed VQE would require repetitions of at least $M=10^{9}$, therefore will benefit an increased experimental repetition rate.
+For a detailed description of the full phase diagram of the model will be given in Sec.~\ref{sec:phase_diagram}.